aws/aws-advanced-go-wrapper/docs/user-guide/using-plugins/UsingTheIamAuthenticationPlugin.md

             2. For a PostgreSQL database, use the following command to create a new user:<br>
                `CREATE USER db_userx;
                GRANT rds_iam TO db_userx;`
+    4. If connecting to a Multi-AZ deployment or using the Blue/Green plugin with a Blue/Green deployment, ensure the IAM user has access to required tables.
+See [Connecting with Multi-AZ or Blue/Green Deployments](UsingTheIamAuthenticationPlugin.md#connecting-with-multi-az-or-bluegreen-deployments) for specifics.
 2. [github.com/aws/aws-advanced-go-wrapper/iam](../../../iam) to be a dependency in the project
     - This can be accomplished by running `go get github.com/aws/aws-advanced-go-wrapper/iam` in the same directory as the intended `go.mod` file.